• Skip to main content

 Rice is a meal planning staple.
 It’s quick, it’s easy, it’s inexpensive.
 What’s not to love?
 If you’re trying to lose weight, rice can actually make that much more difficult.
 Plus, rice gets a little boring.
 If you’re looking to spice up your meal planning and fast track your weight loss, you need to check out rice alternatives.

-We’ve rounded up some of the tastiest rice substitutes on the Internet.
-Pair them with your favorite vegetarian meals, our best meal prep ideas for weight loss, or one of these 30 easy Korean recipes.
+I’ve rounded up some of the tastiest rice substitutes on the Internet.
+Pair them with your favorite vegetarian meals, my best meal prep ideas for weight loss, or one of these 30 easy Korean recipes.

 Here are 13 healthy alternatives for rice that are so versatile and delicious you won’t miss the real thing!